Montage vs. Series of Shots

 - MIKE’S LEXUS LEAVING MARLA’S DRIVEWAY

 Notice importance of imagery.
 While it does compress time, the key focus is on actions, visuals, and distinct points in space.
-In production terms, the series of shots is much more concerned with the position of the camera than the changes in
+In production terms, the series of shots is much more concerned with the position of the camera.

 So which should you use?